-I also facilitate a 12 week evidenced based Dialectical Behaviour Therapy Program at the Priory Hospital North London.
+I also lead the DBT Program 20 week evidenced based Dialectical Behaviour Therapy Program at the Priory Hospital North London.
 DBT will provide you with tools to stabilise your mood, relieve your symptoms and develop resources to manage your mood more effectively.

 DBT treatment for bipolar disorder aims to reduce the severity and number of episodes of depression and mania to allow as normal a life as possible.

 DBT treatment for personality disorder will provide patients with an evidence based skills that when deployed will reduce problem behaviours, suicidality and help teach patients the skills they need to live stable and symptom free lives.